ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Deploy multi-architecture application in EKS cluster

-Now, we'll deploy the multi-architecture version of the application in our EKS cluster.
-Create a text file named multi-arch-deployment.yaml with the contents below.
+You can now deploy the multi-architecture version of the application in our EKS cluster.
+Create a text file named `multi-arch-deployment.yaml` with the contents below.
 The image is the multi-architecture image created with docker buildx and 6 replicas are specified.

 ```yaml
 apiVersion: apps/v1